CheesecakeTV/CheesecakeTV/README.md

 - 👋 Hi, I’m @CheesecakeTV (AKA Eric, but who would call me that...)
-- 👀 I’m interested in ... (mostly electrical) engineering, programming, 3d-printing and other nerd stuff
+- 👀 I’m interested in ... (mostly electrical) engineering, programming, 3d-printing and simmilar stuff
 - 🌱 I’m currently learning ...
-Many things, mainly digital communications though
+Many things, mainly digital communications
 - 💞️ I’m looking to collaborate on ... my rent
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
-That strange guy over there
 - ⚡ Fun fact: ...
 I can jump higher than most houses.

 <!---